Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Character-level Interventions

 \section{Character-level Interventions}

-Character-level tokenization methods provide models with direct evidence for learning about characters as independent units or concepts.
+Character-level inputs or outputs provide models with direct evidence for learning about characters as independent units or concepts.
 Subword tokenization methods do not provide such direct evidence, and it seems clear that these models do not reliably learn character-level concepts on their own (Section~\ref{sec:related-char}).
 In the current section, we present a method that seeks to address this shortcoming of subword models by training models to internally represent characters and the subword-to-character mappings needed for character manipulations.

-Our core method for doing this interchange intervention training (IIT; \citealt{geiger2021iit}).
-IIT has three core steps.
-First, one defines a high-level causal model of some aspect of the problem domain.
-Second, one aligns a variable $V$ in that causal model with a set of neurons $N$ in one's target neural model.
-Third, one trains the neural model to make predictions according to the causal model using not only standard input--output pairs, but under \emph{interchange interventions}: counterfactual instances creating by replacing the values of $N$ in a target example with those obtained by processing a distinct input, with the counterfactual label provided by the causal model.
-The overall effect of this process is to train the model to represent the variable $V$ in the neurons $N$, which leads to modular, internal structure for the network.
+Our core method for doing this is interchange intervention training (IIT; \citealt{geiger2021iit}).
+IIT has three steps.
+(1) Define a high-level causal model of the problem domain.
+(2) Align a variable $V$ in that causal model with a set of neurons $N$ in one's target neural model.
+(3) Train the neural model to make predictions according to the causal model using not only standard input--output pairs, but also \emph{interchange interventions}: counterfactual instances created by replacing the values of $N$ in a target example with those obtained by processing a distinct input, with the counterfactual label provided by the causal model from step (1).
+The effect of this process is to train the model to represent the variable $V$ in the neurons $N$, which leads to modular internal structure for the network.

-In prior work using IIT \citep{geiger2021iit,wu-etal-2022-causal,wu-etal-2022-cpm}, the interchange interventions have targeted individual variables.
-For our tasks, these variables would correspond to the values of individual characters in strings, which would push the model to learn positionally-encoded character representations.
-We seek to learn position-independent character representations that support arbitrary operations on strings.
-To further this goal, we define Type-level IIT, which allows interchange interventions to target any two variables of the same type.